setowibowo82/tmxonbrowser/README.md

-# temuxonbrowser
+# TMXONBROWSER
-Run Termux on your Broswer (Likes a Mozzila or Chrome)
+Run Termux on your Browser (Likes a Mozzila or Chrome)

 #ON YOUR ANDROID PHONE
 1. Install Termux